Last updated: May 13, 2023

 Grand Canyon Celebration of Art Exhibition and Sale

 Since 2009, CoA has invited participating artists to paint “en plein air” (outside on location) for a week at the canyon.
-The works produced from the event will be available for purchase online and on display at historic Kolb Studio during a four-month sale and exhibition beginning Sunday, September 19, 2021.
+The works produced from the event will be available for purchase online and on display at historic Kolb Studio during the four-month sale and exhibition.
+Details >

 Celebration of Art (CoA) is a wonderful tradition at Grand Canyon National Park, providing a vibrant experience for visitors, a venue for artists inspired by the canyon, and a successful fundraiser to benefit a dedicated art venue and arts programming at the park.